liwenkang/blog/data/blog/independent-module-url-processing-for-new-Worker.md

 So When I use `UploadFileApp` inside `BigWebApp`, its incoming parameter is totally wrong.

 There is a less elegant solution for me, just replace `new Worker()` with asynchronously read and process the file.
-Actually my script in `new Worker()` is just to caculate MD5.
-So, I change my code, and caculate MD5 without `new Worker()`.
+Actually my script in `new Worker()` is just to calculate MD5.
+So, I change my code, and calculate MD5 without `new Worker()`.

 ```js
 const asyncGetFileMD5 = ({ file, resolve }) => {